jonsuh/jonsuh.com/_posts/2015-10-29-the-story-behind-100-days-of-scriptures.md

 ## Takeaways

 Design comes less naturally to me, which required me to flex muscles I don’t flex as often to deliver a design every day.
 Looking back, I am proud of some of the designs, but there are plenty I wish I could refine or nuke and redo.
 However, the project was less about design, typography and CSS, and more about character, intent, discipline and execution.
-I’m thrilled I went the distance and crossed the finish line.
+I’m thrilled I went the distance and about to cross the finish line.

 I hoped this project would be an encouragement and inspiration to others, but as time went by, I began realizing that the person that needed this project most was me.
 I embraced that notion and made adjustments to how I approached each day.
 I ditched my friends’ Scripture suggestions and began searching the Scriptures on my own every day.